 - When it has melted add the onions, stir frequently and reduce the heat to medium-low.

-Sprinkle the flour and stir well, until the roux is smooth.
+- Sprinkle the vegetables with the flour and stir well until the roux is smooth.
 (Yes, you’ll have celery and onion lumps, watch for small clumps of flour and break those up._

 - Now comes the slightly tricky part.
 While stirring constantly, begin slowly adding the milk.
 At first, you’ll create a thick paste.
 If you are patient, there should be no lumps.
-Once all of the initial lumps are gone, you can begin adding the milk or chicken broth in more generous amounts, just be sure it is completely incorporated between additions.
-Once all the milk has been added, bring the liquid to a simmer, stirring occasionally.
+Once the initial lumps are gone, you can add the milk or chicken broth in more generous amounts.
+Just be sure it is completely incorporated between additions.
+Once all the milk has been added, bring to a simmer, stirring occasionally.
 As soon as the mixture begins to simmer, reduce the heat to low.
 It is important not to let the mixture come to a boil as the roux will separate.

 - This is when I peel and mash the potatoes, which can be a little boring.

 - Stir in the mashed potatoes.
 Add more broth or milk if the soup gets too thick.